Rajeev Gowda: Professional career

-In 1991, Rajeev Gowda was awarded the John M. Olin Post-doctoral Fellow in Law and Economics- Law School (Boalt Hall), University of California, Berkeley, USA.
+In 1991, Gowda was awarded the John M. Olin Postdoctoral Fellow in Law and Economics- Law School (Boalt Hall), University of California, Berkeley, US.
 He was a visiting scholar at the Center for Jurisprudence and Social Policy- Law School (Boalt Hall), University of California.
-In the year 1992, he joined the University of Oklahoma as Assistant Professor of Political Science.
-From 1999 to 2000 he held the positions of Associate Professor of Political Science and Research Fellow in Science and Public Policy at the University of Oklahoma.
-He was also the Coordinator, Interdisciplinary Perspectives on the Environment Program at the University in 1999.
-In 2000, he moved to India to help set up the Centre for Public Policy at Indian Institute of Management, Bangalore and was Chairperson of the centre.
+In the year 1992, he joined the University of Oklahoma as assistant professor of political science.
+From 1999 to 2000 he held the positions of associate professor of political science and research fellow in science and public policy at the University of Oklahoma.
+He was also the coordinator, Interdisciplinary Perspectives on the Environment Program at the university in 1999.
+In 2000, he moved to India to help set up the Centre for Public Policy at Indian Institute of Management, Bangalore and was chairperson of the centre.
 At present he is a professor at Indian Institute of Management, Bangalore.

-His other professional appointments include being a Carnegie Council Global Ethics Fellow and a Member of the Central Board, Reserve Bank of India.
-He has also held the positions of Director, General Insurance Corporation of India, 2007–2010 and Member, Executive Council, Rajiv Gandhi National Institute of Youth Development, 2008–present.
+His other professional appointments include being a Carnegie Council Global Ethics Fellow and a member of the Central Board, Reserve Bank of India.
+He has also held the positions of director, General Insurance Corporation of India, 2007–2010 and member, Executive Council, Rajiv Gandhi National Institute of Youth Development, 2008–present.
 He has been an invited columnist for several publications including Deccan Herald, Economic Times, India Today, Times of India and Outlook.

-Prof. Gowda also co-founded the acclaimed Karnataka Quiz Association in 1983, and was the national runner up on BBC TV's Mastermind India in 2001.
+Gowda also co-founded the acclaimed Karnataka Quiz Association in 1983, and was the national runner up on BBC TV's Mastermind India in 2001.

 Gowda is a renowned expert in election law.
 He contributed to the Routledge Handbook of Election Law.

 Political career

 Rajeev Gowda was chosen to launch the Congress party's younger generation election campaign nationally in Guwahati, 2004.

-At the Karnataka Pradesh Congress Committee, he is the official Spokesperson and Member of the Manifesto Committee.
-He was the Chairman of the BBMP Election Manifesto Drafting Committee, 2010 and an Ex-Convenor, Vichar Vibhag.
+At the Karnataka Pradesh Congress Committee, he is the official spokesperson and member of the Manifesto Committee.
+He was the chairman of the BBMP Election Manifesto Drafting Committee, 2010 and an ex-convenor, Vichar Vibhag.